 When grid alignment is set to None, set text leading in the text frame with the Leading value in the Character panel.
 When grid alignment is set to anything other than None, leading will be applied according to the baseline grid settings.

 When copying text placed on the frame grid and pasting into a text frame, the text is pasted with the frame grid attributes intact, so Automatic in Leading is set to 100%.
 If line spacing appears squeezed, set a value for Leading instead of using the automatic setting.

 To set Leading for text in frame grids use Line Gap in the Frame Grid Settings dialog box instead of the leading value.
 The leading value for text in the frame grid is the sum of the Line Gap value and the grid size (font size).
 In other words, if the grid size is 13Q and line gap is 10H, the actual leading value will be "23H".

-Please note that for text placed in the frame grid, the default grid justification is set to Center.
+Note that for text placed in the frame grid, the default grid justification is set to Center.
 In this case, the value between the grid center and the center of the next grid will be the leading value.
 When grid justification has been set to None, leading will be applied from the location specified in the grid.
 When grid justification is set to None, leading will be applied according to the value set in Leading in the Character panel.